-With increased attention on cases of siding distortion, we’re committed to addressing concerns homeowners, builders, remodelers, architects, code officials, or the media.
-Below are answers to some of the most common questions about siding distortion.
+With increased attention on cases of siding distortion, we’re committed to addressing concerns from homeowners, builders, remodelers, architects, code officials, or the media.
+Below are answers to some of the most common questions about siding distortion from solar reflection.

 Damage to property caused by concentrated sunlight is infrequent and occurs only under a unique set of conditions.
 Homeowners can protect their personal property in such instances by blocking the path of sunlight, either to the window or between the window and the siding.
 This includes the strategic placement of trees, bushes, or other landscaping elements and the use of sunshades above windows.
 Screening applied to windows may reduce the total amount of reflected energy and help to avoid the problem.